Teddylikeabear/teddyhubb/workflow.md

 -updated app.py to add and delete things from cart

 date : 05/02/2024
+(python folder , onlineshopping 3)
--update app.py folder
+- update app.py folder
--account settings page
+- account settings page
--signout page
+- signout page
 - my idea for this project is to create a website that will allow suppliers to sell their products on this website.
-- this is why i have created necessary supplier classes and their routes
+- this is why i have created necessary supplier classes and their routes (interns folder , php file)
+-doing php with interns , Introduction to PHP and Server-Side Scripting (python folder , onlineshopping 3)
+-continuing with errors for my app.py